-- 5. Definition of Supervision: The proposed changes are based on the following items requested by the Supervision Committee: - An amendment to require the supervisor to monitor for and address any countertransference, intrapsychic, and interpersonal issues that may affect the supervisory or the practitioner-patient relationship; - An amendment stating that the supervisor should review progress notes, process notes, and other treatment records as he or she deems appropriate, and also an amendment stating the supervisor should engage in direct observation or review of audio or video recordings, with client written consent, as the supervisor deems appropriate.
+- 5. Definition of Supervision: The proposed changes are based on the following items requested by the Supervision Committee: - An amendment to require the supervisor to monitor for and address clinical dynamics, such as, but not limited to, countertransference, intrapsychic, interpersonal, or trauma related issues that may affect the supervisory or the practitioner-patient relationship; (Note - significant amendments to this subsection were made at the Policy and Advocacy Committee meeting.) - An amendment stating that the supervisor should review progress notes, process notes, and other treatment records as he or she deems appropriate, and also an amendment stating the supervisor should engage in direct observation or review of audio or video recordings, with client written consent, as the supervisor deems appropriate.